-- Everything seems a little disorganized and, while things eventually get done, the laid-back ‘island’ attitude may take some getting used to.
+- Everything seems a little disorganized.
+Things eventually get done,but the laid-back ‘island’ attitude may take some getting used to.

-- It seems like what one pays upfront for is mainly for the privilege of being on the islands, rather than for the accommodation and food, which are somewhat basic.
+- It seems like what one pays upfront for is mainly for the privilege of being on the islands.
+The accommodation and food are quite basic.

 - Alcohol is permitted only on the island of Bangaram, and even there, it wasn’t in stock when we visited.

-- The beaches that are not directly in front of the resorts are piled with plastic rubbish washed up from the ocean or tossed about by careless Indian tourists and locals (this is not an assumption; we’ve seen it happen).
+- The beaches not directly in front of the resorts are piled with plastic washed up from the ocean or tossed about by careless Indian tourists and locals.
+This is not an assumption; we’ve seen it happen.

-- The food on each island reflects their main segment of tourists, with ‘local’ flavours generally being in short supply.
+- The food on each island reflects their main segment of tourists.
+Local flavours are generally in short supply.

 Kochi, Agatti and Kavaratti

 In Kochi, the Flora Airport Hotel is a nice place to stay if you need to spend the night in the city, with nice rooms and a food court next door.
 Agatti island is a small spoon-shaped island that hosts the airport and a village of local islanders.
 While it is beautiful, accommodation is not currently available on Agatti, and it mainly serves as a transport hub for air and boat traffic.
 Long-distance ferries to Kavaratti and Kadmat ply to and from here three times a week, while smaller boats make daily trips to closer islands.
 Tourism department (SPORTS) staff will take you to the airport to your ferry or boat, and back.